KDPM (FM)

-KDPM (92.3 FM) is a terrestrial American radio station, which is currently broadcasting a full service hot country/ classic rock music format.
+KDPM (92.3 FM; "The Depot") is a terrestrial American radio station, which is currently broadcasting a full-service hybrid country and classic rock music format.
 Licensed to Marshall, Texas, United States, the station serves the Longview-Marshall East Texas area.
-The station is currently owned by 92.3 The Depot, LLC.
+The station is owned by 92.3 The Depot, LLC.

 The Depot studio is located in downtown Marshall.
 The station logo features the historic Marshall Texas Railroad Depot.
 KDPM 92.3 The Depot is a proud member of the Marshall Chamber of Commerce.

 History

 The facility went on the air on June 6, 1988, as KEEP, and was originally the FM counterpart to 1410 KCUL.
 The facility's construction permit and subsequent license was originally applied for in 1985.
 KEEP was initially owned by East Texas Stereo Inc. (Tommy Moore of Shreveport).

-KCUL Oldies Stereo Combo
+KCUL oldies stereo combo

 In November 1992, the station changed its call sign to KCUL-FM to match the AM sister station.

-KCUL AM & FM was a full service oldies station that served the city of Marshall, Texas for over 2 decades.
+KCUL AM & FM was a full-service oldies station that served the city of Marshall, Texas for over 2 decades.
 KCUL AM/FM was completely live on-air talent 24/7.
 One of the featured programs was the morning swap shop.

-In 2000, the long time owner of KCUL-AM/FM, East Texas Stereo Inc. sold the combo to Access.1 of New York.
+In 2000, the longtime owner of KCUL-AM/FM, East Texas Stereo Inc. sold the combo to Access.1 of New York.
 The sale coincided with the sale of Cary Kamp's Shreveport, Louisiana cluster to Access.1.